OF THE CAROLINAS & GEORGIA

 COMMON NAME:

-Ovate-leaf Violet, Downy Violet, Sand Violet
+Ovate-leaf Violet, Northern Downy Violet, Sand Violet

 To see larger pictures, click or hover over the thumbnails.